myiwt/chopsticks-ai/README.md

 Source: [Wikihow](https://www.wikihow.com/Play-Chopsticks)
 ## The game

-This program runs this popular kids' game and includes an AI player to play against.
+This program runs this popular kids' game and includes an AI player.

 ## The algorithm